P2-718na/gameboy-emulator/TESTING.md

 - `frontend.test.cpp`: Tests that the code throws under certain conditions.

 The `Frontend` class has the fewer tests.
-This is because it interacts strongly with the operating system and the user and not every feature is easily testable.
+This is because it interacts strongly with the operating system and the user and not every feature can be tested easily.
 To ensure it works properly, I have resorted to "manual" testing.

 ## 2. Test ROMs